 As a general principle, all the normative references should be EN, ISO and IEC standards.
 If EN, ISO and IEC standards do not exist, exceptionally, other standards could be used under certain conditions:

-In order to receive a compliant assessment, the standard must contain objectively verifiable requirements and test methods – as described in the ISO/IEC Directives Part 2 and the CEN-CENELEC Internal Regulations - Part 3: “Expression in the content of a document conveying objectively verifiable criteria to be fulfilled and from which no deviation is permitted”.
+To receive a compliant assessment, the standard must contain objectively verifiable requirements and test methods – as described in the ISO/IEC Directives Part 2 and the CEN-CENELEC Internal Regulations - Part 3: “Expression in the content of a document conveying objectively verifiable criteria to be fulfilled and from which no deviation is permitted”.

 The terminology used in the standard, including definitions of terms in Clause 3, shall be consistent with the relevant EU legislation.
 The technical content of the document shall not: